Skip to main content

 • Document - the user interface will refresh the main subject, including all lookups and details.

-Table tasks Settings when setting up a table task
+Table tasks Settings for a table task

 Create a task group